 Never return a phone call from someone claiming to be with the IRS.

 The IRS will never reach out to you through social media.

-The IRS will never ask for payment through Western Union, Green Dot, or accept payment via Target, WalMart, or other gift cards.
+The IRS will never ask for payment through Western Union, Green Dot, or accept payment via Target, WalMart, or any other gift cards.